-- 73 members of worldsteel signed a charter committing them to improve social, economic and environmental performance.
+- so far, 39 members of worldsteel have signed our 2022 charter committing them to improve social, economic and environmental performance actively.

 - Steel is an integral part of the circular economy promoting zero waste, reuse of resources and recycling, thus helping build a sustainable future.

 - Steel helps people in times of natural disasters; earthquakes, storms, flooding, and other catastrophes are mitigated by steel products.